Pricing for Profit: How to Increase End of Year Profit Results by 2-4% in 2019 💵

 World-class pricing teams don’t need grand titles and status to get ahead in large organisations.
 They are change agents.
 The mindset is for pricing for profit and value.
 Adapting their thinking, management style, and communications very quickly to achieve complex pricing and profit outcomes for the business.

-Company leaders seek their advice on profit scaping pricing options and input on important business decisions (not just pricing) because they respect their intellect and commercial acumen.
+Company leaders seek their advice on profit scaping pricing options and input on important business decisions (not just pricing).
+That is because they respect their intellect and commercial acumen.
 They have earned their stripes and have a track record for pricing for profit.
 Both your customers and stakeholder will respect them.
 They speak openly about big issues and care about achieving the best outcomes for the business.

 Unlike average pricing teams, world-class pricing teams typically deliver EBIT results for their company in the first 3 – 6 months.
 This includes pricing for profit, diagnosing key issues, initial hypothesis testing and capturing quick revenue wins (or low hanging fruit) through risk-free price optimisation.

 A factor of pricing team success which is more important than size is team mix, composition, and capability (individual, team and organisational).

 There is a significant correlation between the results an average pricing team generates and their organisations.
 Hence, pricing team’s performance is heavily influenced by organisational power structures and cultural norms.
 If pricing is not considered a priority and is consistently put last on the executive leadership agenda, a pricing team can struggle to achieve profit maximising pricing options.

 An organisation that doesn’t pay close attention to its pricing tends to have very limited systems enablement and training support.
 Therefore, this affects the team and other key stakeholders involved in daily pricing decisions.
 Additionally, they’ll also show a lack of commitment to any pricing initiate and bailout of price trials too quickly before they’re even up and running.
 This, in turn, leads to unrealised revenue and margin opportunities.
-Plus a culture norm that tells staff that new ideas are not excepted or even tolerated in the business.
+Plus a culture norm that tells staff that new ideas are not accepted or even tolerated in the business.

-Rule of thumb on size/headcount for pricing is as follows:
+Rule of thumb on size or headcount for pricing is as follows: